 Mediation continuances increased markedly in fiscal years 2004-05 and 2005-06.
 The cause of that trend remains unknown.
 However, those volumes may have been increased by the volume of weather-related office closures that year, as Florida endured serial cyclone landfalls which affected virtually every Florida County.
-Those storms caused Carriers to close offices in central Florida (frustrating mediations in unaffected districts elsewhere) and by closing District offices at which the mediations would otherwise have been held.
+Those storms caused Carriers close offices in central Florida (frustrating mediations in unaffected districts elsewhere) and by closing district offices at which the mediations would otherwise have been held.
 The mediation continuance trend reversed in 2006-07, decreased significantly in 2009-10, and remained virtually static in 2010-11.
-The volume of mediation continuances decreased significantly again in 2011-12, 2012-13 and 2013-14.
+The volume of mediation continuances resumed a downward trend in 2011-12.
 Some portion of the stabilizing figures in recent years is due to the staff training provided by the OJCC since 2006 and the resulting uniformity in the use of the characterization "continued" within the OJCC database.
 Mediations whose calendar date is changed after initial scheduling, but for which the new date is within the 130 day statutory requirement are not "continued," but "rescheduled."
 Consistency with these characterizations has improved in recent years also.